 For AuSable applicants the chair of biology or a designated substitute shall participate in screening and for the Dordt and Alma program applicants the chair of foreign language or a designated substitute shall participate.

-9.7.5.4.1 Minimal Requirements for Applicants
+9.7.5.4.1 Minimal Requirements for Applicants to Global Education Programs

-Admission into an off-campus program is considered an honor reserved for students suitably qualified.
+Admission into a semester-long Global Education program is open to all students who are suitably qualified.